AdobeDocs/express-add-on-apis/src/pages/api/interfaces/Stroke.md

 • `Readonly` **width**: `number`

 The thickness of a stroke.
+Must be from MIN_STROKE_WIDTH to MAX_STROKE_WIDTH.

 #### Inherited from